 Data Analyst is the most sought after job amongst today’s generation.
 Students get confused how to begin it with and what to do.
 The simple rule is to start with the fundamentals and try various algorithms and techniques practically.
-There are many tools available online for data mining.
+There are many tools available online for data mining, such as web scraping tools.
 They use machine learning, artificial intelligence, and other techniques for analyzing data.
 Few of them are:

 It is the most fundamental tool for beginners.
 Waikato Environment for Knowledge Analysis(WEKA) is used for pre-processing, clustering, regression, association rules, classification and visualization.
 Those who have just started learning data mining would be easily able to perceive the analysis results.
 It is an open source software which comes under GNU General Public License.